03/16/2025 - 4:00pm

-For Black History Month, we're taking a look at a group of leaders who are currently actively making Black history across the labor movement.
+For Women's History Month, we're taking a look at a group of leaders who are currently active making women's history across the labor movement.
 Check back daily for a new profile and meet some of the people working to improve not only their community, but also to improve conditions for working people across the country.
-Today's profile is Latauna Bigelow of SMART.
+Today's profile is Julie Stein of the United Steelworkers (USW).

 Kenneth Quinnell